bpamos/welltrajconvert/docs/source/tutorial.rst

     json_path = path/'data/wellbore_survey.json'

-Using the :mod:`directional-survey-converter.WellboreTrajectory` module, use the `from_json` abstract method to grab the path and convert its contents into a deviation survey object.
+Using the :mod:`welltrajconvert.WellboreTrajectory` module, use the `from_json` abstract method to grab the path and convert its contents into a deviation survey object.
 This step will validate if the json contains the correct data for the minimum curvature calculation.::